American Civilizations Ranked

 The Big Empty

-Rounding out the bottom quarter, New Mexico, Montana, and Nevada really don’t seem to have much in common structurally, though they aesthetically belong together.
+Rounding out the bottom quarter, New Mexico, Montana, and Nevada really don’t seem to have much in common structurally, though they belong together aesthetically.

-San Francisco is likely really rich and really infertile, but I’ll save that for a city-level analysis.
+San Francisco is really rich and really infertile, but I’ll save that for a city-level analysis.

 10% of people I meet have read that book review, but I have yet to meet a single one who has read the book.
-(No, I have not either).
+(No, I haven’t either).